FRRouting/frr/doc/user/pim.rst

 PIM -- Protocol Independent Multicast

 *pimd* supports PIM-SM as well as IGMP v2 and v3.
-PIM is VRF aware and can work within the context of VRFs in order to do S,G mrouting.
+PIM is VRF-aware and can work within the context of VRFs in order to do S,G mrouting.
 Additionally, PIM can be used in the EVPN underlay network for optimizing forwarding of overlay BUM traffic.